-\item[\rm(b)] If \;$\sum_{n\geq 0}(1-|f^n(z)|)=\infty$ for some $z\in\D$, then the iterates $f^n(\zeta), n\in\N,$ are dense in $\partial \D$ for almost every $\zeta \in \partial \D$; in particular, the set of boundary points converging to~$p$ has measure 0. \end{enumerate} \end{thm} Theorem~\ref{thm:DM}, part~(a) is in \cite[Section 3]{aaronson} and \cite[Theorem~4.1]{doering-mane}.
-The proof of part~(b) follows from several results in ergodic theory, and we outline this in Section~\ref{ADMproof}, where we also discuss other aspects of this proof relating to questions that our paper leaves open.

-We remark that Theorem~\ref{thm:DM}, part~(a) was generalised from inner functions to holomorphic self-maps of $\mathbb{D}$ in \cite[Theorem~4.2]{BMS}, which also includes a slightly weaker version of part~(b) for inner functions.
+All our results about the boundary orbits of a sequence of holomorphic maps between simply connected domains are stated in terms of the size of the Denjoy--Wolff set.

-Given these results, it is natural to ask to what extent this ADM dichotomy holds in our general setting.
-In Section~\ref{sec:fast} we show that part~(a) does have an analogue in the general setting.
+In Section~\ref{sec:fast}, we show that part~(a) of Theorem~\ref{thm:DM} does indeed have an analogue in our general setting.
 Interestingly, the result that we obtain depends on the geometry of the boundaries of the domains~$(U_n)$.
-In the case that all the domains are the unit disc, then we obtain a direct analogue of the result for iterates of inner functions.
+In the case that all the domains are the unit disc, we obtain a direct generalisation of the result for iterates of inner functions.

 \begin{thmB} Let $F_n, n\in \N,$ be a sequence of holomorphic self-maps of $\mathbb{D}$ and suppose that there exists $z_0 \in \mathbb{D}$ such that

 Then almost all points in $\partial \D$ belong to the Denjoy--Wolff set of $(F_n)$. \end{thmB}